 Early accounts do state that Williamson was a little sketchy about his motives, so perhaps we’ll never know the real reason.
 For me, this makes these tunnels, forever shrouded in mystery, all the more intriguing!

-I’d wanted to visit the Williamson tunnels for such a long time.
+I’d wanted to visit the Williamson tunnels in Liverpool for such a long time.
 I mean, how can you not be fascinated by the idea of a hidden underground world?

 So, with my imagination working overtime, I quickly fastened on my hard hat.
 It was time to go explore!